Your team has painstakingly developed something that will help a lot of people. You’ve researched, designed, tested, and produced it.

 Now you know the basics of the eROI model.
 Soon you’ll be naturally spotting potential eCosts and eGains everywhere.
 You can use eROI to improve emails, social posts, product designs, services, events, activities — pretty much any time people aren’t doing what’s best for them!

 Here at Live Neuron Labs we use this model (and many others) to design large-scale, positive behavior change programs for social good.
-We also provide consulting, workshops, and behavioral design training.
+We also provide consulting, workshops, presentations, keynotes, and behavioral design training.
 To learn more, email us at: inquiries@LiveNeuronLabs.com.